dialogue-evaluation/AGRR-2019/README.md

 Predict the position of the elided predicate and the correspondent predicate in the antecedent clause.

 **3. Full annotation**
 In the clause with the gap predict the linear position of the elided predicate and annotate its remnants.
-In the antecedent clause find the constituencies that correspond the remnants and the predicate that corresponds the gap.
+In the antecedent clause find the constituents that correspond the remnants and the predicate that corresponds the gap.

 ### Data formats and metrics